plentymarkets/docs-raw/plentyInterface/Order.md

 ### OrderItemOrderProperty<a name="order_models_orderitemorderproperty"></a>

-This model holds the order properties that are assigned to order items.
+This model contains the order properties that are assigned to order items.

 #### Namespace